-Minimally invasive surgery can be performed to release the scar tissue and adhesions when the frozen shoulder does not respond to a combination of steroid injections and physical therapy.
+Minimally-invasive surgery can be performed to release the scar tissue and adhesions when the frozen shoulder does not respond to a combination of steroid injections and physical therapy.

 My Preferred Treatment

-I start with a fluoroscopically guided steroid injection by Dr Joe Fowler.
+I start with a fluoroscopically-guided steroid injection by Dr Joe Fowler.
 The steroid usually will start to take effect within about one week and the results are usually dramatic.
 This is followed by supervised physical therapy directed at improving flexibility in all ranges of motion.
 Home therapy is performed daily by the patient.
 This program is successful in nearly 100% of cases and rarely is surgery required.
-In the 5-6 patients that require surgery each year, the results overwhelmingly favorable.
+In the 5-6 patients that require surgery each year, the results are overwhelmingly favorable.

 Recurrence is rare once the frozen shoulder has successfully been treated.
 However, it may occur on the opposite side.
 Now that you know what to look for and how it is treated, you can seek evaluation and treatment early to restore your shoulder function as early as possible.
-After successfully completing the treatment for bilateral (left & right) frozen shoulders one of my patients smiled at me and said “I’m sure glad I am not an octopus!”
+After successfully completing the treatment for bilateral (left & right) frozen shoulders, one of my patients smiled at me and said, “I’m sure glad I am not an octopus!”